kpl214/Stock-Price-Predictions/README.md

 	•	Store predictions in a cloud database (e.g., MySQL/Amazon RDS).
 	•	Tune models for better performance.
 	•	Add more models and external datasets.

-Feel free to adapt or improve this README for your project!